 The mood of the film is seamless.
 The design team create an extraordinary fairy-tale metropolis, filled with cathedral-like sewer systems, Gothic mansions, city roofs where crowded black cross-girders stitch together over a navy blue skyline and a zoo filled with statues of black metallic crustaceans, all in a singular colouration of black metal dusted with perpetual white snow.
 There is another moody and magnificent score where Danny Elfman obtains great mileage out of the darkly thematic use of Christmas carols.

 Disappointingly, Tim Burton departed the Batman series following this.
 Batman Returns was the last worthwhile entry in the modern Batman series (discounting the excellent 1992-4 animated tv series) before Joel Schumacher inherited the reins with Batman Forever (1995) and the infantile Batman & Robin (1997) and turned the films into a $70 million version of the 1960s tv series.
-It took more than a decade for the series to recover again with Christopher Nolans Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012), as well as Batman V Superman: Dawn of Justice (2016).
+It took more than a decade for the series to recover again with Christopher Nolans Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012) starring Christian Bale.
+Batman was subsequently revived starring Ben Affleck in Batman V Superman: Dawn of Justice (2016), Suicide Squad (2016) and Justice League (2017).
 For some time after Batman Returns, a separate Cat Woman film had been mentioned as a project, with various names including Sean Young and Ashley Judd being touted in the role.
 This eventually appeared as the disastrous Catwoman (2004) starring Halle Berry and, although Batman creator Bob Kane was credited, this was an entirely different character to Selena Kyle.
 The young Selina Kyle, played by Camren Bicondova, appears in the Batman origin tv series Gotham (2014 ).
 Cat Womans daughter also appeared in Birds of Prey (2002), a live-action tv series featuring the women of Batman, although this only lasted for thirteen episodes.

 Tim Burtons other films of genre interest include the kitsch Pee-Wees Big Adventure (1985); the bizarre ghost story Beetlejuice (1988); the genteel artificial boy fairy-tale Edward Scissorhands (1990); Ed Wood (1994), a biopic of the worlds worst director; the alien invasion comedy Mars Attacks!
 (1996); the ghost story Sleepy Hollow (1999); the remake of Planet of the Apes (2001); Big Fish (2003) about an habitual teller of tall tales; Charlie and the Chocolate Factory (2005); the stop-motion animated Gothic Corpse Bride (2005); the horror musical Sweeney Todd: The Demon Barber of Fleet Street (2007); Alice in Wonderland (2010); the film remake of the tv series Dark Shadows (2012) the stop-motion animated Frankenweenie (2012); and Miss Peregrines Home for Peculiar Children (2016).
 Burton also produced Henry Selicks darkly brilliant stop-motion animated fantasies The Nightmare Before Christmas (1993) and James and the Giant Peach (1996); as well as the live-action conte cruel Cabin Boy (1994), the animated 9 (2009), Abraham Lincoln, Vampire Hunter (2012) and Alice Through the Looking Glass (2016).
 The Death of Superman Lives: What Happened?
 (2015) is a fascinating documentary about Burtons failed Superman Lives project.